linnnFang/FINM325_assignment1/README.md

 # FINM325 Assignment 1: CSV-Based Algorithmic Trading Backtester

 ## Authors: Simon Guo, Lin Fang, Roxxane Wang, Victor Ji

+## Goals of this Project
+In this project, we built a simple CSV-Based Algorithmic trading backtester, with simulated stock data generated for Apple (ticker symbol: AAPL).
+We processed the simulated stock price, and applied two popular trading strategies, including the moving average crossover and momentum trading to simulate the investment returns.
+Last, we analyzed the performance of these two trading strategies.

 ## Setup Instructions:
 1. Create and activate the environment for this backtester: